jmcooper/angular-hogwarts-tdd-kata/README.md

 Have you looked at the website? **Yes students are now being sorted into different houses.**

 Execelent!
-Two points for Hufflepuff.
+Three points for Hufflepuff.

 Correct random generator in a range inclusive:
 Math.floor(Math.random() * (max - min + 1)) + min;